mia-platform/documentation/docs/fast_data/configuration/single_view_creator/low_code.md

 }
 ```

-The dependenciesMap offers a `get` method to access the dependencies already solved using the name of the dependency itself.
+The `dependenciesMap` offers a `get` method to access the dependencies already solved using the name of the dependency itself.

-If the dependency you require is a projection, the value returned will be the document of the projection, otherwise if it's a config will be the array of document resulting from the configuration.
+If the dependency you require is a Projection, the value returned will be the document of the Projection, otherwise if it's a config it will be the array of document resulting from the configuration.

-If the dependencies has not been resolved, for example due to a reference which failed because of a missing document, the value will be falsy in case of projections and an empty array in case of config.
+If the dependencies has not been resolved, for example due to a reference which failed because of a missing document, the value will be falsy in case of Projections and an empty array in case of config.

 :::warning
-You are supposed to access the dependenciesMap **only** in read-only mode.
+You are supposed to access the `dependenciesMap` **only** in read-only mode.
-Write access to the dependenciesMap are **not** officially supported and could be removed at any time.
+Write access to the `dependenciesMap` are **not** officially supported and could be removed at any time.
 :::

 ### Join Dependency

-When you want to map a single view field to an array of value as usual happens in 1:N relations, you can use a config dependency with a `joinDependency` field.
-This means when the config will be calculated, the `joinDependency` will be computed first, retrieving a list of all the matching documents, then for each of those elements the configuration mapping will be applied, resulting in an array of elements, each having the same layout as the one specified in the config mapping.
+When you want to map a Single View field to an array of values, as it usually happens in 1:N relations, you can use a config dependency with a `joinDependency` field.
+This means that when the config will be calculated, the `joinDependency` will be computed first, retrieving a list of all matching documents, then for each of those elements the configuration mapping will be applied, resulting in an array of elements, each having the same layout as the one specified in the config mapping.

 ### Advanced options

 #### Using the same Projection as a Dependency multiple times under different conditions

 When listing dependencies, it is mandatory that each dependency has a different name, as its name is used to identify it.
-When it comes to config, this is not a problem, as you can name a config dependency as you wish, but it is different when we need to deal with projections.
+When it comes to config, this is not a problem, as you can name a config dependency as you wish, but it is different when we need to deal with Projections.

-For example, how would we describe a single view of users that need to have their partner as a field?
+For example, how would we describe a Single View of users that need to have their partner as a field?
 For this case we must have two references:

-- a reference to the **users** that is based on their identifier to get the core of the single view
+- a reference to the **users** that is based on their identifier to get the core of the Single View
 - a reference to a **user**, that is based on some condition linked to the marriage

 For this example, we will consider the following ER Schema